What Big Pharma Doesn't Want You to Know about Double Jaw Surgery and Acid Reflux

 Custom double jaw surgery is a surgical procedure that can help cure acid reflux that is caused by small airways.
 The surgery involves repositioning the upper and lower jaws to widen the airway and improve the flow of air to the lungs.
 The surgery can also help to improve the function of the LES, reducing the risk of acid reflux.

-In a study published in the Journal of Oral and Maxillofacial Surgery, researchers found that patients who underwent double jaw surgery experienced significant improvements in their LPR symptoms, including a reduction in coughing, wheezing, and shortness of breath.
+Researchers found that patients who underwent double jaw surgery experienced significant improvements in their LPR symptoms, including a reduction in coughing, wheezing, and shortness of breath.
 There seems to be no shortage of ailments that can be cured by widening the airway.
 Improved oxygenation to the lungs and organs can improve the body where most haven't imagined.
 Thanks to new technologies and the techniques employed by AOS, double jaw surgery is more accessible, quicker, and less invasive than ever.